 While every dog and every household may have different considerations, below is a list of some of the food puzzle toys I tend to recommend to my clients:

 "Wobbler" by Kong: Unlike the regular Kongs, the Kong Wobbler is only for use with dry food and treats.
 It can be a great way to provide mental stimulation and slow down your dog's rate of eating.

 "Toppl" by West Paw Design: Modular and durable, the Toppl system by West Paw can be used with dry kibble or treats, as well as wet or raw food.
 And it's made with their durable and recyclable Zogoflex material!

 "Fun Feeder" Slo-Bowls by Outward Hound: These ridge and valley bowls can prolong your dog's eating and can be used with dry, canned, or raw foods.

 "Slow Feed Bowl" by PETBABA: These slow feeders can be great for small dogs and those with flat faces (e.g., pugs, bulldogs, etc.), given the wider spacing and shallower valleys.
 They're also made from silicone, so are soft and easy to pack up and travel with.

-"IQ Ball" by Smarter Toys: These interactive puzzle toys can be filled with dry kibble or treats, which slowly dispense when your dog moves the toy.
+"IQ Treat Ball" by Our Pets: These interactive puzzle toys can be filled with dry kibble or treats, which slowly dispense when your dog moves the toy.

 "Tricky Treat Ball" by Omega Paw: These food/treat dispensing toys are easy for your dog to grab and shake, or pick up and run with, for hours of entertainment.
 These only work with dry kibble or treats.

 DIY food puzzle toys for dogs